nilamsjadhav/hugo_site/content/blog/integrating-database-in-spring-boot-app.md

   * com.h2database:h2

 #### Some of the properties need to set for database integration
-  1. spring.datasource.url
+  * spring.datasource.url

      This property specifies datasource path.
 It may be stored in file or memory.
 For instance, to store data in memory you can specify mem and after that storage name like this spring.datasource.url=jdbc:h2:mem:testdb.

   * spring.datasource.driver-class-name

     This property specifies driver name to connect with database.
-For example org.h2.Driver
+For example org.h2.Driver.

-  * spring.jpa.database-platform=org.hibernate.dialect.H2Dialect
+  * spring.jpa.database-platform

+    This property is used to specify database name.
+Value could be org.hibernate.dialect.H2Dialect for h2 database.

   * spring.jpa.hibernate.ddl-auto

-    This property specifies how the database schema will modify if there is a change in schema occured.
+    This property specifies how Hibernate generates or updates the database schema.
+    Values of this property are listed below :-
+    1. create - Hibernate will drop the table and create it from scratch.
+    2. create-drop - Hibernate will create a table when application is started and drop when it shutdown
+    3. update - Hibernate updates the existing schema according to the entity mappings.
+It adds new tables, columns, or constraints but it does not drop the existing ones.
+    4. validate - Hibernate validates the existing schema against the entity mappings.
+It does not make any changes to the database schema, but it reports any inconsistencies or errors.
+    5. none - Hibernate does not perform any automatic schema generation or validation.